Rúben Pina

-Rúben Filipe Tavares Pina (born 20 January 2000) is a professional footballer who plays as a winger for Chaves.
+Rúben Filipe Tavares Pina (/pt/; born 20 January 2000) is a professional footballer who plays as a winger for Liga Portugal 2 club Leixões.
 Born in Portugal, he plays for the Cape Verde national team.

 Club career

 Pina is a product of the youth academies of the Portuguese clubs Olivais e Moscavide, Sporting CP, Belenenses, Aves, and Estoril.

 On 10 July 2022, he signed with the Liga 3 side Alverca on a contract until 2024 where he began his senior career.

 On 27 July 2023, he moved to Belenenses in the Liga Portugal 2.

 On 2 July 2024, he transferred to Chaves.
+On 29 January 2026, his contract was terminated by mutual agreement.

 International career

 Born in Portugal, Pina is of Cape Verdean descent.
 He was called up to the Cape Verde national team for a set of friendlies in May 2025.